aramis-lab/clinicadl/docs/TSVTools.md

   Default value: `t1w`.
   - `--diagnoses` (List[str]) is the list of the labels that will be extracted.
 Labels can be either a group or a subgroup.
 These labels must be chosen from the combination of group and subgroup seen above.
 All the sessions for which the diagnosis is not in the given list will be remove in the output TSV file.
   Default will be focus on the Alzheimer's disease and only process AD and CN labels.
-  - `--time_horizon` (int) is the time horizon in months that is used to assess the stability of the MCI subjects.
-  Default value: `36`.
   - `--restriction_tsv` (Path) is a path to a TSV file containing the list of sessions that should be used.
   This argument is useful to integrate the result of a quality check procedure.
 Default will not perform any restriction.
   - `--variables_of_interest` (List[str]) is a list of columns present in `MERGED_TSV` that will be included